-Taking care of your body and mind is really important during the coronavirus pandemic.
+Taking care of your body and mind is really important – especially during the national lockdown.

 Virtual community centre

 If you use Facebook, follow our ‘virtual community centre’ page.
 We share lots of positive ideas, support and inspiration, to encourage you to stay safe and healthy.